marchaesen/vcxsrv/mesalib/src/amd/compiler/README-ISA.md

 ### VcmpxPermlaneHazard

 Triggered by:
-Any permlane instruction that follows any VOPC instruction.
+Any permlane instruction that follows any VOPC instruction which writes exec.
-Confirmed by AMD devs that despite the name, this doesn't only affect v_cmpx.

 Mitigated by: any VALU instruction except `v_nop`.